autokitteh/kittehub/aws_health_to_slack/README.md

 2. Reads project-to-Slack-channel mappings from a Google Sheet.
 3. Posts relevant health events to the corresponding Slack channels based on the Google Sheet data.

-## How It Works
+## Deployment & Configuration

-1. Fetches AWS Health events from AWS API.
+### Cloud Usage (Recommended)

-2. Reads project-to-Slack-channel mappings from a Google Sheet.
+1. Initialize your connections through the UI
-3. Posts relevant health events to the corresponding Slack channels based on the Google Sheet data.
+2. Configure your Google Sheet mapping (see [Google Sheets Configuration](#google-sheets-configuration) below)

-### Google Sheets Data
+## Google Sheets Configuration

-The default Google Sheet used for mapping projects to Slack channels is as follows:
+The default Google Sheet format for mapping projects to Slack channels:

 | Project Tag | Slack Channel      |
 |-------------|--------------------|